aceeric/desktop-kubernetes/resources/design.md

 # Design

 This project might seem like a lot of bash code but it's actually pretty simple.
 There are about 30-odd primary shell scripts, and a number of *helper* scripts.
-The helpers aren't shown below - they do minor things like download files, etc. (See `scripts/helpers`.)
+The helpers aren't shown below - they do minor things.
+(See `scripts/helpers`.)
 Only the primary scripts are shown in this README.

 ## Directory structure